MonashSmartStructures/ospgrillage/README.md

 -  Retrieve result envelopes from `xarray` results
 -  Query options for moving load
 -  Plotting displacement and force component from the results

+# Credits
+- Mayer Melhem for producing the documentation illustrations and the design of the *ospgrillage* logo.